hanzoai/ROCm/docs/compatibility/ml-compatibility/pytorch-compatibility.rst

       - 2.5
     * - Gradient scaling
-      - To prevent underflow, “gradient scaling” multiplies the network’s losses by a scale factor and invokes a backward pass on the scaled losses.
+      - To prevent underflow, “gradient scaling” multiplies the network’s loss by a scale factor and invokes a backward pass on the scaled loss.
 The same factor then scales gradients flowing backward through the network.
 In other words, gradient values have a larger magnitude so that they don’t flush to zero.
       - 1.9